-Curtiss R. Boggs is an Associate practicing with the Oil and Gas industry group, focusing on general litigation matters.
+Curtiss R. Boggs is an Associate practicing with the Litigation practice group, focusing on general litigation matters.
 He practices out of the Firm's office in Morgantown, West Virginia.

 Curtiss earned his Juris Doctor, cum laude, from the College of William & Mary, Marshall-Wythe School of Law.
 While in law school, he was a Notes Editor for the Environmental Law and Policy Review, a member of the George Wythe Society, and elected Secretary of the Student Bar Association.
 Curtiss earned a Bachelor of Arts degree, summa cum laude, in political science and world languages (Spanish) from West Virginia University.
 He was an exchange student in Calama, Chile, and is a fluent Spanish speaker.